Operations on spectral partition Lie algebras and TAQ cohomology: A bar spectral sequence

 Observe that the $E^2$-page of the bar spectral sequence is the \textit{Andr\'{e}-Quillen homology} of $M$ with respect to the monad $\p_{\R}$.
 Our plan is to find a suitable factorization of the indecomposable functor $Q^{\p_{\R}}_{\Mod_{\Fp}}$ to separate the unary and binary structures of the monad $\p_{\R}$.
 This will allow us to replace the bar construction computing its total left derived functor by a smaller double complex that is amenable to Koszul-duality-type computations.
-We will follow the same strategy in \cite[section 3.3]{me}, which is inspired by \cite[section 4.4]{bhk}.
-The subtlety lies in the bottom non-vanishing Dyer-Lashof operations, which appear in both the unary and binary structures of $\p_{\R}$.
+We will follow a similar strategy used in \cite[section 3.3]{me}, which is inspired by \cite[section 4.4]{bhk}.
+The subtlety lies in the identification of bottom non-vanishing Dyer-Lashof operations with self products, which precludes the factorization of $\p_{\R}$ as a composite monad.